Agung is the highest volcano in Bali. At a height of 3031 m – it can change when erupting – you can see it almost from anywhere on the island.

 Last year it started to smoke, and from time to time to spit lava.
 Since we arrived, it started to show signs of activity and one night it erupted.
 We had not yet explored the places with a good view of the volcano, and at night it was impossible to navigate.
 We decided we would leave in the morning, so we could watch the smoke cloud in the sunrise.

-The second night we didn’t know where we’ll camp, but we knew we’d find some trees to hang our hammocks.
+The second night we didn’t know where to camp, but we knew we’d find some trees to hang our hammocks.
 We were studying places on google earth, asking some locals, so we had a plan that could have changed along the way, of course.

 First night we slept somewhere near the village of Culik, on a dry field.
 My guess is that in the rainy season, the people are cultivating something there.
 We arrived in the evening just before the sunset, we hid the motorbike in the high grass and climbed the hill to set our hammocks.